The Flying Mule Homepage

 Hobby Master 1:72 Ground Power Series

-The Hobby Master "1:72 Ground Power Series" presents detailed, ready-made diecast models of military vehicles.
-Hobby Master offer the more price-sensitive collector a cheaper alternative to models from leading manufacturers like Corgi and Dragon Models.
+The Hobby Master "1:72 Ground Power Series" range presents detailed, ready-made diecast models of military vehicles.

 Hobby Master "1:72 Ground Power Series" diecast vehicles feature: